hebowei2000/POMTRL/README.md

  It also has smart initialization and gradient normalization tricks which are described with inline comments.

+The experiment configurations are defined in the filefolder meta_config.
 The source code and MetaWorld environment are released under the MIT License.
 See the License file for details.